Howard Lake-Waverly-Winsted Schools

 Independent School District 2687, serving the communities of Winsted, Waverly, and Howard Lake, is dedicated to providing the best possible education for its youth.
 With that commitment, we strive for quality and opportunity for each student in every offering and activity of the school.

-Some of the highlights of our district:
+These are some of the highlights of our district:

-• Extended-Day Kindergarten for all students offers traditional curriculum enhanced with activity/exploratory stations, physical education, library, art, and recess.
+• Extended-day kindergarten for all students offers traditional curriculum enhanced with activity/exploratory stations, physical education, library, art, and recess.

 • Strong focus on academics at all grade levels, proven by student scores on state tests that are consistently at or above state average; ACT scores are consistently at or above national and state averages; graduates qualify for colleges of their choice.
 Elementary and middle school systems help prepare students for high school and beyond.

-• A strong Early Childhood Family Education (ECFE) program, offering school-year and summer activities that are fun and educational, and services such as early childhood screening, parent and child activities, parenting information, and new baby welcome packets.
+• A strong Early Childhood Family Education (ECFE) program offering school-year and summer activities that are fun and educational, and services such as early childhood screening, parent and child activities, parenting information, and new baby welcome packets.

-• Strong foundation of high school courses in math, science, social studies, language arts, physical education, technology, and healthy living, complemented by a wide array of electives such as EMT-First Responder, where students can earn First Responder Certification; CSI: Classroom (forensic science); animal science; floriculture; desktop publishing; pottery; Spanish; music choir and band; and many more.
+• Strong foundation of high school courses in math, science, social studies, language arts, physical education, technology, and healthy living, complemented by a wide array of electives such as EMT-first responder, where students can earn First Responder Certification; CSI: classroom (forensic science); animal science; floriculture; desktop publishing; pottery; Spanish; music-choir and band; and many more.

-• Boys and girls sports teams that encourage participation and achieve success.
+• Boys’ and girls’ sports teams that encourage participation and achieve success.
 Middle school sports that focus on fundamentals and skill-building; high school athletics include baseball, basketball, wrestling, golf, track and field, volleyball, gymnastics, football, cross country, and softball.
 There is an opportunity for all students to participate.

-We have the programs, staff, and opportunities that children need for education, development, and growth.
+We have the programs, staff, and opportunities children need for education, development, and growth.
 The wisdom of our experienced staff and the enthusiasm of our new staff create a learning environment for student success.
-Many of our staff members are returning to earn their masters degree.
+Many of our staff members are returning to earn their master’s degree.
 We’re proud of our school district and how we make the grade for the families of this community every day.
 Please contact us at (320) 543-3900 with any questions, or for more information check our website at www.hlww.k12.mn.us.